tikishen/comment_app_project/comment-app-advanced/README.md

 Enter the username and see browser console:
 ![Comment](https://github.com/tikishen/comment_app_project/blob/master/image/Comment-12.png)

 Then load the username when our component is mounted.
 This is basically a data loading operation.
-Operations initiated by components that do not rely on DOM operations can be done in `componentWillMount` , so add `componentWillMount`'s component lifecycle to `UserInput`:
+Operations are initiated by components and do not rely on DOM operations can be done in `componentWillMount`.
+So add `componentWillMount`'s component lifecycle to `UserInput`:
 ```
 componentWillMount () {
     this._loadUsername()